 How do I decide what to invest in?

-You can choose to invest in anything available through the ‘Invest by Freetrade’ service via the Freetrade mobile app, subject to whether you have selected the standard Freetrade account or Freetrade Plus account.
+You can choose to invest in anything available and suitable for SIPP investments through the ‘Invest by Freetrade’ service via the Freetrade mobile app.

 The investment decisions are yours but you can refer to investment guidance provided by Freetrade to help you determine what investments may be suitable for you.
 Please note that the guidance provided on suitable investments does not constitute advice and you are responsible for selecting the investment appropriate for you.